 - The discovery of agriculture offered us greater worldly comfort and security.
 How could we resist?
 Agriculture required larger populations in a settled existence to function.
 The intimate, stable circumstances of the old way receded as people settled in large numbers as less connected individuals.
 Civilization evolved to provide a story to help individuals cope and function as a pseudo tribe.

-- An ideal of individuality needs to exist to peel social allegiances away from the core family, and relink allegiances to the substitute extended families that civilization offers.
-Civilization utilizes various stories for individuals to connect; religion being the most powerful, although politics, sports, music, professions, art, etc., also accomplish that purpose.
-This is probably a co-production; the civilization and the individual produce each other, perhaps along the lines of chapter 2’s Hence existence and nothing give birth to one another.
+- An ideal of individuality needs to exist to peel some social allegiance away from the core family, and reconnect some of that loyalty to a substitute virtual “extended family”.
+For this, cultural stories play a crucial role.
+Religious stories being the most powerful, although politics, sports, music, professions, art, etc., also accomplish this purpose.
+This may have evolved by the civilization and the individual producing each other… I’m thinking; along the lines of chapter 2’s Hence existence and nothing give birth to one another.

 The stories offer a way for the “I” to join a “we”.
-These replaced the organic way this happened in ancestral times.
+This replaced the organic way this happened in ancestral times.
 Its effectiveness varies according to the individual’s nature.
 Some find a niche and thrive, most make do, and others don’t so they act out.

 All religions have at their core a story of civil decency and restraint.
 To the extent that we are unable embrace this narrative, we rationalize our emotional drives and any destructive actions that may ensue.
 The destruction spans everything from the usual self-destructive activities we all fall into occasionally to murderous extremes.
 Indeed, humanity’s predators… thieves, tyrants, tycoons, and terrorists are just the tip of the disconnection-iceberg we all share ever since leaving the old way.
 Finding the optimum solution to our own disconnection is the task before each of us.